Gman-Superfly/AKIRA/foundations/parallels/bec_analogy/BEC_CONDENSATION_INFORMATION.md

 ---

-*Oscar Goldman — Shogu Research Group @ Datamutant.ai*

 *"The attention mechanism shares deep mathematical structure with the nonlinear self-interaction in Bose-Einstein condensates.
 When we write softmax(QKᵀ)V, we are implementing a nonlocal variant of the self-interaction structure found in g|ψ|²ψ.
-The analogy is productive: if attention shares this mathematical structure, then BEC phenomenology — condensation, superfluidity, quasiparticles, vortices — may emerge in attention systems.
+The analogy is productive: if attention shares this mathematical structure, then BEC phenomenology, condensation, superfluidity, quasiparticles, vortices, may emerge in attention systems.
 Not because we designed them to, but because the mathematical structure permits them.
 Our task is to test whether this analogy holds.
 Design experiments.
 Make predictions.
 Seek falsification.
 Where the analogy breaks down teaches us as much as where it holds.
 This is the path to truth."*

+*Oscar Goldman, Shogu Research Group @ Datamutant.ai subsidiary of 温心重工業*